dvitale199/blossom/mvp_technical_plan.md

 **The learning curve trade-off:** You'll spend ~1-2 weeks getting comfortable, but the velocity payoff is worth it.
 Use v0.dev (Vercel's AI) to generate initial components.

-**Alternatives considered:**
-- *Remix*: Great, but smaller ecosystem.
-Pick if you want more control over data loading.
-- *SvelteKit*: Lovely DX, but React has more resources for when you're stuck.
-- *Streamlit*: Only if you want to ship in <2 weeks and accept you'll rewrite the frontend.

 ### Backend: **FastAPI (your existing strength)**

 No reason to change.
 FastAPI is: